-The University of West Georgia College of Social Sciences and the Community Foundation of West Georgia held their fourth annual All-College Service Day on Friday, August 26.
-Students, faculty, and staff volunteered at various community based projects and organizations in the City of Carrollton and on campus.
+The University of West Georgia College of Social Sciences and the Community Foundation of West Georgia held their fourth annual All-College Service Day on Friday, Aug.
+26. Students, faculty and staff volunteered at various community based projects and organizations in the City of Carrollton and on campus.

 “The purpose of this event is to provide members of the UWG community with a meaningful way to partner directly with community organizations and who are working toward positive change in our community,” Associate Professor Dr. Jeannette Diaz said.

 With a total of 65 volunteers, eight community projects and organizations were served.
 Since the beginning, the service day has always benefited veterans, seniors, children and adults experiencing poverty, and the environment.

 Volunteers, who were divided into groups and assigned to one project, visited the following: UWG Community Garden, Ingram Library, Carroll County Animal Shelter, Keep Carroll Beautiful, Georgia Native Plant Society, Manna House Food Pantry, Peace at Home Project and Art for All.

 “When you help others it gives you a sense of warmth in your heart knowing you did something good for the day,” said UWG sophomore James Washington who served at the Manna House Food Pantry.